gndpwnd/CARS_sim_2_ollama/notes.md

 below are my current sim, chatapp, rag store, html, and javascript nad a refernce file that allows functiona calls with the llm

+I am currently trying to integrate user to llm to function call in my agent simulation.
+I currently have the follwoing code and get the following results.
+I ultimately want to be able to have the user send a message to the llm and have the llm make a function call to move an agent to a coordinate.